StetsonMathCS/tarot/docs/spring_backend.md

 - JUnit tests
 - Merge code with Bailey
 - hook into real db (only localhost but outside of docker)
-- parse data from CPlex directly (algo guys) -> currently Json?!!
+- parse data from CPlex directly
 - rowMap HashMap load Data from Db and save back (mapping).
 HashMap is enough.
 - show CPLEX data result as table and make it downloadable as csv (shareable via hashed link).
 PARSE REALLY, shorten table, human readable etc.